ThibaultRizzo/luz_cv/docs/DEVELOPER_GUIDE.md

 # Developer Guide

-Complete technical documentation for the Alelunapaint CV Website.
+Complete technical documentation for the Alequintanarpaint CV Website.

 ---